 Design guides, installation guides, available sizes and safety data sheets can all be found here

-Wesbeam's comprehensive library of technical documents is available here.
+Wesbeam's comprehensive library of technical documents and more is all available here.

 Acoustic design considerations for TTBS can be found here.

 According to WoodSolutions any wall or floor which separates one dwelling from another must provide adequate resistance to the passage of sound.
 These sounds will either come from airborne sources - such as speech, musical instruments and loudspeakers - or impact sources, such as footsteps and the moving of furniture.

 By following some basic acoustic design elements, better sound control can be provided for timber framed construction.
 Walls and floors which separate dwellings need to provide adequate resistance to the passage of sound.

 Effective acoustic design in timber buildings can be achieved through the implementation of techniques such as:

 Further resources relating to fire design for timber structure scan be found in WoodSolutions Technical Design Guide #11, Timber-framed Systems for External Noise, Technical Design Guide #37 and Mid-rise Timber Buildings.